research-ag/enumeration/README.md

 `Enumeration<K>` implements an add-only set of elements of type K where the elements are numbered in the order in which they are added to the set.
-The elements are called *keys* and a key's number is called *index*.
+The elements are called *keys* and a key's number in the order is called *index*.
 Lookups are possible in both ways, from key to index and from index to key.
+Memory space is `O(n)`.
-Running times are:
+Time complexities are:

-* adding a key: `O(log n)`
+* add a key: `O(log n)` average, `O(n)` worst-case
 * lookup a key: `O(log n)`
 * lookup an index: `O(1)`

-The data structure is optimized primarily for memory efficiency and secondarily for instruction efficiency.
+The data structure is optimized primarily for memory efficiency and secondarily for instruction efficiency (time).
+Furthermore, instruction efficiency is optimized for lookup speed over addition speed.
+The `O(n)` worst-case for adding a key is a tradeoff accepted for a constant gain in lookup speed.

 ### Links